csmaller/blog/content/blog/the-first-one.md

 title: The First One
 description: "horriffic events "
 ---
-It has taken some time to come around and start actually writing about this.
+It has taken some time to come around and start actually writing about Brenda.
 We went through such trauma together and I have, for years, pushed it all down into the subconscious.

-Brenda (name changed) and I first met in Boston at a Spinning studio we both managed in Downtown Crossing right in the heart of the city.
+Brenda and I first met in Boston at a Spinning studio we both managed in Downtown Crossing right in the heart of the city.
 It was the late 90's and Spinning was taking off as the new, hot workout.
 I just gave up management as I had moved to the suburbs and took a job at a Golds Gym doing sales and away from the pain of the commute into town every day.
-A friend came into the gym and told me I needed to come back to the Spin Studio.
+A friend came into the gym and told me I needed to come back to the spin studio.

 "Everyone misses you and your energy!
 Plus there is a new manager there who is really taking the studio in a good direction.
 You have to meet her."